CSU-CompSci-CS163-4/PracticalOptionKnightFight/README.md

 ## Using Other Code?
-You are very free to use code from the other assignments, but you should not copy code from other people.
+You are very free to use code from the other assignments, but you DO NOT copy code from other people.
 This will flag as plagiarism.

+We will be searching for know sollutions and running measures of code similarity.
+IF you use an existing sollution or use code from another student you will be penalized and given a NEGATIVE grade on the assignment.

 ## Other Hints and Guidelines
 * List?